×

 As of July 1, 2018, the Illinois Liquor Control Commission requires all on-premise alcohol servers to complete seller-server training to earn their BASSET certification.
 This includes employees who work at bars, restaurants and other establishments where alcohol is purchased and consumed on-site.

-Illinois does not currently require BASSET certification for employees of liquor stores, convenience stores or other retail stores where customers are not permitted to consume alcohol on-site.
-However, your employer or local municipality may still require you to complete off-premise BASSET training.
+Employees of liquor stores, convenience stores or other retail stores where customers are not permitted to consume alcohol on-site are often required by their employer or local municipality to complete off-premise BASSET training.
 Your employer can answer any questions about specific training requirements for your job.

 Who Needs On-Premise BASSET Certification?